 Children often have parents who are very motivated and who are great partners for me.
 All of us would do anything for our kids, and the parents are trying to figure this out and, in some cases, they feel like there is a ticking clock.
 Fortunately, we’ve got a network of literally thousands of scientists around the world whom we can use.
 When I need to, I’ll phone a friend about a gene.
 If I don’t know the answer, they know the answer, and we start pushing the envelope.

-I’ve discovered 30 diseases.
-Thirty times I’ve had the first indexed patient — to our knowledge — meaning the first person in the world described with a new condition.
+I’ve discovered 41 diseases.
+Forty-one times I’ve had the first indexed patient — to our knowledge — meaning the first person in the world described with a new condition.
 For many of my patients, the journey doesn’t stop once you get a diagnosis.
 That’s only the beginning.
 I tell people, I’m your Sherpa.
 We’re scaling a mountain; we’re scaling Everest.
 I am here to guide you.
 I don’t know all the answers, you don’t know all the answers but, together, we are going to go on this journey into uncharted territory.